SaiKrishnaMohan7/CompleteIntroToDocker/README.md

 - `docker-compose up --build`: rebuild the images (when you have changed any of the docker files)
 - `docker-compose up --scale web=10`: spin up 10 instances of the web container; This requires a smarter way to allocate ports for conatainers, load balancing should help

+### Kubernetes

+Container Orchestration tool

+- *Master*: the brain, controls everything else
+- *Nodes*: do the actual work, house 1:N containers, manage workloads; can also be looked at as deploy target, a VM, another container, bare metal server
+- *Pods*: 2 to N interdependent containers deployed as one
+- *Service*: A groiup of Pods making jup one service, like a shopping cart service.
+All these pods talk to each other and services ensure the connection between these pods is relaible since we create and destroy pods on the fly depending on scale
+- *Deployment*: tell K8s in what state you want the pods should be in

 ## Source

 - [Notes; bholt](https://btholt.github.io/complete-intro-to-containers)